BadisG/Scrapped-games-on-jeuxvideo.com/README.md

 Retrieves interesting information about games from [jeuxvideo.com](https://www.jeuxvideo.com/tous-les-jeux/)

 # 1. games.csv
-This file contains all the games's relevant informations (Title + User ratings + Date of release + Console)
+This file contains all the games's relevant informations (Title + User Ratings + Number of Ratings + Date of Release + Console)

 It contains all the games on this site until 8/1/2024.
 Here's what it looks like: